valoran-M/C_programming_language/Chapter2-Types_operators_Expressions/exercises/README.md

     values from standard headers and by direct computation.
     Harder if you compute them : determine the range of the various floating- point types.

+## Exercice 2.2

+    Write a loop equivalent to the  for loop above without using && or ||